denzelrenner/LIFE4136-Group1-Rotation2/README.md

 1.Follow the link to the alphafold collab website provided above

-2.Input the protein sequence for reference,diploid,and tetraploid sequences into the `query sequence` field, and enter `reference_g46214`,`diplpid_g46214`,and `tetraploid_g46214` in the `job name` field respectively.
+2.Input the protein sequence for reference,diploid,and tetraploid sequences into the `query sequence` field, and the job name should have some identifier they all share (i.e `diploid_g46214`)enter `reference_g46214`,`diplpid_g46214`,and `tetraploid_g46214` in the `job name` field respectively.
 Note it is very important these exact job names are given due to naming requirements in subsequent scripts, and only a single protein sequence can be modelled at a time.

 3.Navigate to the options at the top of the page, select `Runtime` and choose `Run all`